kechenkristin/MIT6.031/templog/session2.md

 - python test framework

 - test branch management
 (we have figured out how to manage unit test, but haven't provided a clear solution to integration test)

 - ide
 I highly recommand pycharm

+- log